We analyzed thousands of conversations in a first-of-its-kind study. The biggest failures were invisible.

 Habit 3: Treat fluent answers with suspicion

 → Try this: When the answer matters, ask the AI to show its reasoning or sources.
-Then check.
+Then check its response again.

 Habit 4: Catch drift early